The Crusher (1917 film)

 The Crusher (1917) is a silent film, starring Derwent Hall Caine and Valda Valkyrien.
-Produced by the F. W. Stewart Co., at the Wharton Studios, under the directorship of J. K. Holbrook.
+Produced by the F. W. Stewart Co., at The Wharton Studio, under the directorship of J. K. Holbrook.

 Plot

 Arthur Morgan, an impulsive, reckless young Southerner, has invented an engine for submarine or airship.
 He gets in trouble in his old home and goes to New York to perfect his invention.
 He falls in love with a woman who is head of a foreign spy system.
 Her agent steals the formula and escapes to Europe.
 Arthur is crushed in spirit and in desperation tries to take his own life.
 The story is a parallel to the operations of extracting gold from the quartz.
 Morgan being the quartz, and New York City the crusher, and Dorothy Waring the amalogan which collects the grain of gold from the worthless crystal and makes it of value.
 In the picture is shown a battle between a submarine and a great trans-Atlantic liner, in which the submarine is sunk by a shot from the liner, but before sinking torpedoes the great ship.